Applications for Fall 2023 are open until December 1, 2022.

-International students whose native language is not English must provide evidence of English proficiency as well.
-The PGG accepts TOEFL (Test of English as a Foreign Language) scores as an impartial measurement of facility in English.
+International students whose native language is not English must also provide evidence of English proficiency.
+The PGG accepts TOEFL (Test of English as a Foreign Language) scores as an impartial measurement of a facility in English.

 Transcripts and Diplomas

-All accepted candidates must hold a bachelor’s degree with adequate background in physical or natural science.
+All accepted candidates must hold a bachelor’s degree with adequate physical or natural science background.
 The candidate should furnish official transcripts issued by the institution(s) attended and evidence of degree(s) earned.

-All PGG students maintaining satisfactory academic progress receive financial support until they have completed all PhD requirements.
+All PGG students who maintain satisfactory academic progress receive financial support until they complete all Ph.D. requirements.
 This includes a twelve-month stipend plus tuition, fees, and health insurance.
-The amount of the stipend, which varies from year to year, will be $34,000 in 2019-2020.
+The amount of the stipend, which varies from year to year, will be $37,000 in 2022/23.

-Students from foreign countries are not eligible for federal training grants during pre–thesis study.
-However, the Medical School, through the office of Biomedical Graduate Studies, offers funding for a few outstanding foreign scholars.
+Students from foreign countries are not eligible for federal training grants during the pre-thesis study.
+However, the Medical School offers funding for a few outstanding foreign scholars through the office of Biomedical Graduate Studies.

 Additional support from the Department includes funds to attend local or national meetings while in pre-thesis status.